surtarso/ASAPCabinetFE/UserManual.md

 ### Playing a Table

 Found a table you want to play?
 Just hit **Enter** to launch it directly in Visual Pinball X.
+>[!NOTE]
+>If a table fails to launch, the related log will be saved in the logs/ folder for inspection.

+>[!IMPORTANT]
+>This front-end has no relation to Visual Pinball X, please redirect any issues related to table launch to their maintainers.

 ## Taking Screenshots